 How do I get acquainted with other students?

 Because we interact as a class, you will be known by your name.
 I urge you to use your real name or a variation of your real name - especially first names.
 We are not a secret group - we will become virtual friends.
 For example, I could choose RickyTims or RickyT which are both better than RTims or DogloverRT.
-I will know you by your name.
+Clever nick names are not encouraged.
+I will want to know you by your name.

 How are images critiqued?

 It is not possible to critique every image that is submitted although there are a few weeks that I will do just that.
 Critiques on selected images will be posted in the comment section on Smugmug.
 I do not select the most amazing photos to critique, I attempt to make comments that are informative and helpful in order to improve.
 Critiques will be ongoing as images are added to the gallery.
 At the end of each week I will select my choice for Photo of the Week.
-It is purely a selfish decision on my part and I do not critique the Photo of the Week.
-Picking just one image each week is challenging, but it is my own self-indulgence.
+It is purely a selfish decision.
+Picking just one favorite image each week is always challenging, but it is my own self-indulgence.

 What is my commitment?

 It is estimated that you will need about 2-3 hours each week for this class.
 Fifty-two weeks is a long time to stay committed to any project.
 For this reason I have divided the class into three parts.
 If after the first 26 weeks you are inspired to continue, you can choose to continue on with Part 2 and Part 3.
 Please evaluate your ability to be committed to this course before registering for it.
 Deadlines for submission must be met on time each week.
-Late submissions (more than 24 hours) is frustrating and cumbersome.
+Late submissions (more than 24 hours) is cumbersome on this end.

 The lessons on design and Photoshop are wonderful.
 And the opportunity for growth that Ricky provides is invaluable!
 I thought this class would be about photography, which it is of course, but so much more.
 You will learn to refine how you see and to dig deep into your inner artist. – R. Miracle